 - Headaches and dizziness

 - Shortness of breath

 Proper Gym Ventilation is Critical to Good IAQ

-If your gym facility is old, it is likely that the HVAC system would have lived its useful life and is operating at low efficiency levels.
-A properly designed ventilation system can increase comfort levels by providing right balance of gases.
+If your gym facility is old, it is likely that the HVAC system would have lived its useful life and is operating at low-efficiency levels.
+A properly designed ventilation system can increase comfort levels by providing the right balance of gases.
 It can also control odors and remove contaminants from the air.
 It will also promote moisture control.
 When working on the ventilation system, do not ignore the locker room.

 Regular HVAC Maintenance is the Key

 Even if you have the right HVAC system and proper ventilation, it is important for you to ensure that the system is regularly inspected and maintained.
 Speak to our St. Louis HVAC experts to know how you can improve your HVAC performance and indoor air quality.